EverBecerra/Commerce-Database/project_overview_&_details.md

 - Beginner-level database design
 - Some business constraints may not be represented
 - Analysis is limited due to the small sample size
-- Data minimum (≥ 3 rows per table)
+- Each table includes a minimum of 3 rows of sample data for validation
 - Every table has a PK
 - Many-to-many relationships have a composite entity